I can trace my love for adventure to Indiana Jones and the Temple of Doom.

 A handsome archeologist traveling the world on grand adventures to save priceless historical artifacts, women, and children from the evil intentions of bad men.

-Yep, like many young boys out there, that’s who I wanted to be when I grew up.
+Yep, that’s who I wanted to be when I grew up.

 I so much wanted to be Indiana Jones that I even got a hat like Indiana Jones.
 You know, the fedora he never left behind.